streptomyces/advancedR/README.md

 * Start RStudio.

-## Before we start

-* Who are we.
-* The focus of this course is on R syntax and techniques rather than statistics.
-* Although real data is used a lot, we also use toy data generated as we go along.
-* The aim is to clarify the workings of R so that you can build your own data solutions and workflows.

 ## Getting the scripts and data we will be using

 In Rstudio, use the drop down menu to do